 Howland publishes timely nonfiction book

 Key West, Presidents' Day, February 17, 2020: Hal Howland picks up where his popular memoir The Human Drummer leaves off, discussing the aging process, art, books, business, censorship, drugs, drums and drummers, education, family, fashion, fear, film, history, Key West (the author's warm adopted hometown), music and musicians, opera, politics, religion, sex, travel, Washington, D.C.
 (Howland's chilly birthplace), writers and writing, and more with wit, insight, moral conviction, and self-effacing humor.
 Written at a crucial moment in American history and in the author's career, True West: A Cultural Reckoning examines where we as a society have been and where we might go, if only we could stop repeating our mistakes.
-A comprehensive bibliography makes True West a lively, readable reference work.
+A comprehensive bibliography and an index make True West a lively, readable reference work.

 Howland releases long-awaited pop album

 Key West, June 21, 2018: On the first day of summer, singer-songwriter, jazz musician, and author Hal Howland is pleased to announce the release of his long-awaited pop album Every Time It's You (Howland Records 4): fifteen timeless original songs written between 1976 and 2013, ranging in style from ballad to blues, folk-rock, jazz, samba, and ska.